sagnikb7/movie-parser-scripts/README.md

 #point to any dir containing movies
 node scripts/checker.js <dir>
 #node scripts/checker.js /mnt/HDD/Movies
 ```

 #### 2. mover.js

-Based on the movies scanned by checker.js , this script picks a batch of movies moves it from it source directory to a desired direcory which can be configured at **MOVIE_DESTINATION_DIR** in /constants.js
+Based on the movies scanned by checker.js , this script picks a batch of movies, moves it from it source directory to a desired direcory which can be configured at **MOVIE_DESTINATION_DIR** in /constants.js default is MOVIE_FILES

 ```bash
 node scripts/mover.js